 3. Stroll along one of Europe’s longest promenades

 Refreshingly green and spacious, and benefiting from a sea breeze, Baku Boulevard is one of the most pleasing areas of the city.
 It roughly runs 3km (1.9 miles) along the fringe of the Caspian Sea, connecting two of the city’s historic squares, National Flag and Azadliq (Freedom).

 You really can’t miss the massive flagpole standing proudly on the National Flag Square, which is the world’s third tallest flagpole, after the Dushanbe flagpole in Tajikistan and the Jeddah flagpole in Saudi Arabia.

-Azadliq (Freedom) square, once known as the Lenin Square, it was renamed following the collapse of the Soviet Union in 1991.
+Azadliq (Freedom) square, once known as the Lenin Square, was renamed following the collapse of the Soviet Union in 1991.
 The imposing Government House of Baku flanks one side of the square.